 The pilot hero is He Chao, which was rewarded by the airline with the amount of 360 000 GBP.
 At the ceremony, China Eastern Airlines also rewarded the cabin crew with the 71 000 GBP.

 Below you have the position of CAAC and the sanctions on those who are guilty of the incident:

-After investigation, CAAC decided that the incident was a human factor induced severe incident which was caused by neglect of flight dynamics and commanding errors of the tower controllers on duty.
-Therefore CAAC gave punishment including warning within the Party, serious warning, administrative demerit and removal from offices of 13 officials in the East China Air Traffic Management Bureau as well as the bureau's Air Traffic Control Center and Safety Management Department, revoking licenses of the controllers in the commanding seat and supervising seat, and banning the controller in the commanding seat from undertaking any air traffic control jobs for life.
+After investigation, CAAC decided that the incident was a human factor induced severe incident which was caused by neglect of flight dynamics and commanding mistakes of the tower controllers on duty.
+Therefore CAAC gave punishment including warning within the Party, serious warning, administrative demerit and removal from offices of 13 officials in East China Air Traffic Management Bureau as well as the bureau's Air Traffic Control Center and Safety Management Department, revoking licenses of the controllers in the commanding seat and supervising seat, and banning the controller in the commanding seat from undertaking any air traffic control jobs for life.